Pre-Diabetes ICD-10 & Child Obesity Unveiled

 Personal Tale: Lily’s Battle Against Youth Weight Struggles

-Lily, a 10-year-old gal from California, found herself caught up in the struggle of carrying extra weight.
-That little code in her medical chart?
-It wasn’t just a random note—it hit hard as a wake-up call for her parents.
-From that moment on, it turned into a team effort.
-They dug into learning about better food choices, got moving together, and leaned on each other for emotional support.
-What started as a tough moment became the beginning of a life-changing journey for Lily and her family.
+Lily, a 10-year-old from California, found herself facing the challenge of carrying extra pounds.
+That code in her medical chart?
+It wasn’t just a random note—it was a wake-up call for her parents.
+From there, it became a family effort.
+They focused on making better food choices, got active together, and leaned on one another for emotional support.
+What started as a tough moment turned into the beginning of a life-changing journey for her and her family.

 Lily’s tale is a real eye-opener to the emotional impact that being overweight can have on our kiddos.
 That ICD-10 code E66.01 ain’t just a number, y’know.
 It’s a wake-up call that behind each figure is a young’un fighting a struggle that’s more than just physical.